nelanab/Corvilocity/README.md

-This website is a portfolio project
+This website is a non-profit portfolio project.
+Pokemon &copy; Nintendo